On the chain of commuting operators on Banach spaces: General theory

-for some $0\leq a\leq 1$ (check Theorem 7.4.1 in \cite{garcia2023operator}).
-In particular, it's not possible to find a non-trivial proper pair $(V,W)$ that reduces $K$.} \end{example}
+for some $0\leq a\leq 1$ (see, e.g., \cite[Theorem 7.4.1]{garcia2023operator}).
+In particular, it is not possible to find a non-trivial proper pair $(V,W)$ that reduces $K$.

-Next, we observe that chains of commuting operators are stable under similarity.
-Let $T_1\in L(X)$ and $T_2\in L(Y)$ be operators on Banach spaces $X$ and $Y$.
-We say that $T_1$ is \textit{similar} to $T_2$ if there exists an invertible operator $R\in L(Y,X)$ such that $T_1=RT_2R^{-1}$.
+The final component from this section that will be used in the proof of Theorem \ref{non-LomonosovChain3} is that chains of commuting operators are stable under similarity.
+Let $T_1\in \mathcal{L}(X)$ and $T_2\in \mathcal{L}(Y)$ be operators on Banach spaces $X$ and $Y$.
+We say that $T_1$ is \textit{similar} to $T_2$ if there exists an invertible operator $R\in \mathcal{L}(Y,X)$ such that $T_1=RT_2R^{-1}$.